Karaj River

-The Karaj (Persian: رودخانه کرج) is a river on the central plateau of Iran.
+Karaj River (رودخانه کرج) is located in the central plateau of Iran.
 It is the second largest river after Zayandarud in the central plateau region.

 About

 The Karaj runs roughly 152 miles (245 km) in length.
 Its headwaters are in the Central Alborz mountain range, north of Tehran in Alborz Province.
-It flows south past the city of Karaj, and then flows eastward with its tributary Jajrood River joining in Tehran Province, to flow into the endorheic Namak Lake basin in the Qom Province.
+It flows south past the city of Karaj, and then flows eastward with its tributary Jajrud joining in Tehran Province, to flow into the endorheic Namak Lake basin in the Qom Province.

 The Amir Kabir Dam is constructed across the river in the foothills of the Alborz mountain range.